 How long does it take for your WordPress website to load?
 Two seconds?
 Three seconds?
 Heaven forbid, more than four seconds?
-If you don’t know, there’s a good chance that a slow-loading website is costing you pageviews and conversions.
+If you have a slow-loading website, there’s a good chance it’s costing you pageviews and conversions.

 The first step to fixing any problem is admitting that you have a problem.
 But how do find out if you even have a website speed problem?

 By using free website speed testing tools.